fuwu99/primrose-pokemeow/README.md

 - The Custom-made Battletower bot will probably **won't be on sale for long**.
 - If you want me to add extra capabilities for the bot, or custom-made a part of the bot, please let me know!
 I'll be sure to share a helping hand, but it may cost you a little more! so... xd

-I also do grind, fish, battle, swap, battletower service/commision for a fair price, DM on Discord for info `vanta#0099`
+I also do grind, fish, battle, swap, battletower service/commision for a fair price

 ## Battletower Bot Capabilities